shaunagm/WelcomeBot/docs/testing.md

     ...........F.FF.....EE.......F

 Each dot or letter refers to a specific test being run.
 An F means that the test failed.
 An E means that there was an error.
+A failed test is one in which the assert statement is incorrect, whereas a test that returns an error had some bug in the test that prevented it from reaching or finishing the assert statement.

 Let's take a closer look at what a failed test looks like.
 I'm going to generate an error by altering `test_custom_wait_time()` to specify the wrong amount in `assertEqual()`.
 You can cause similar test failures by changing assertions in `test_bot.py`.